samus42/tkk/oryxchallenge.md

 That's pretty much it, in normal hard mode, the explosion clears them out, and so when the shade bubble forms, you just need to take out 2 measly knights, then run to right to kill adds, then left twice, repeat repeat repeat.
 But now, you had no explosions, and they just keep spawning, and that will slow you down real bad in the shade bubble.

 Communication is the key.
-Assign one person to each knight, once person to hit adds coming from the back, and everyone else clear the adds in front before they back into the bubble.
+Assign one person to each knight, one person to hit adds coming from the back, and everyone else clear the adds in front before they back into the bubble.
 Which they will do, really quickly, because they're dicks.
 As soon as Oryx regains the favor of darkness, everyone sprint to take care of their baddies.

 For some reason, a lot of people don't seem to understand this, and this makes the shade bubble painful.
 The 3 of you who are clearing the adds in the front are the most important part of the raid.
 So take this opportunity to shine!